 Learn more about the basics of surgery.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 Because radiation therapy can interfere with the growth and development of a child’s brain, advanced treatment planning techniques should be used to reduce the amount of radiation to the areas of the brain not affected by the tumor.

 Radiosurgery is a way to deliver a single, high dose of radiation therapy to the tumor while sparing other areas of the brain.
-This technique requires a head frame to help localize the tumor, so doctors know exactly where to deliver the radiation treatment.
-This type of radiation is generally used for recurrent craniopharyngioma (see below).
+This technique requires a head frame so doctors know exactly where to deliver the radiation treatment.
+This type of radiation therapy is generally used for recurrent craniopharyngioma (see below).